 Music Unlocked: Guidance for Schools

 This guidance is intended to inform school leaders in planning and risk assessing musical activity in schools.
-Updated on 16th April 2021.
+Updated on 21st March 2022.

 Making Music Safely in School